huggingface/huggingface_hub/tasks/src/fill-mask/about.md

+## Use Cases

-## Use Case: Domain Adaptation 👩‍⚕️
+### Domain Adaptation 👩‍⚕️

-Masked language models don't require labelled data!
-They're trained by masking a couple of words in the sentences, and the model is expected to guess the masked word.
+Masked language models do not require labelled data!
+They are trained by masking a couple of words in sentences and the model is expected to guess the masked word.
 This makes it very practical!

 For example, masked language modeling is used to train large models for domain-specific problems.
-If you have to work on a domain-specific task such as information retrieval from medical research papers, you can train a masked language model using those papers. 📄
+If you have to work on a domain-specific task, such as retrieving information from medical research papers, you can train a masked language model using those papers. 📄

-The resulting model has a statistical understanding of the language used in medical research papers, and it can be trained further in a process called fine-tuning to solve different tasks, such as [Text Classification](/tasks/text-classification) or [Question Answering](/tasks/question-answering) to build a medical research papers information extraction system. 👩‍⚕️ Pre-training on domain-specific data tends to yield better results (see [this paper](https://arxiv.org/abs/2007.15779) for an example).
+The resulting model has a statistical understanding of the language used in medical research papers, and can be further trained in a process called fine-tuning to solve different tasks, such as [Text Classification](/tasks/text-classification) or [Question Answering](/tasks/question-answering) to build a medical research papers information extraction system. 👩‍⚕️ Pre-training on domain-specific data tends to yield better results (see [this paper](https://arxiv.org/abs/2007.15779) for an example).

-If you don't have the data to train a masked language model, you can also use an existing [domain-specific masked language model](https://huggingface.co/microsoft/BiomedNLP-PubMedBERT-base-uncased-abstract-fulltext) from the Hub and fine-tune with your smaller task dataset.
+If you don't have the data to train a masked language model, you can also use an existing [domain-specific masked language model](https://huggingface.co/microsoft/BiomedNLP-PubMedBERT-base-uncased-abstract-fulltext) from the Hub and fine-tune it with your smaller task dataset.
 That's the magic of Open Source and sharing your work! 🎉

 ## Inference with Fill-Mask Pipeline

 You can use the 🤗 Transformers library `fill-mask` pipeline to do inference with masked language models.
 If a model name is not provided, the pipeline will be initialized with [distilroberta-base](/distilroberta-base).
-You can provide masked text, and it will return list of possible mask values, ranked according to the score.
+You can provide masked text and it will return a list of possible mask values ​​ranked according to the score.

 ```python
 from transformers import pipeline